mark-nirdesh/Powershell_Scripting/README.md

     > Change IPaddress

     ```powershell
-    # List of IP addresses to restart
+                # Path to the file containing the list of IP addresses
+                $ipFilePath = "C:\path\to\ip.txt"

+                # Read the IP addresses from the file into a variable
-            $computers = @("192.168.1.10", "192.168.1.11", "192.168.1.12", "192.168.1.13", "192.168.1.14")
+                $computers = Get-Content $ipFilePath

                 # Prompt for credentials to connect to the remote machines
                 $credential = Get-Credential

                 # Loop through each IP address and restart them
                 foreach ($computer in $computers) {
                 try {
                         # Print message to indicate restart is starting
                         Write-Host "Attempting to restart $computer..."

                         # Restart the computer using the IP address
                         Restart-Computer -ComputerName $computer -Force -Credential $credential -ErrorAction Stop

                         # Print success message
                         Write-Host "$computer has been successfully restarted."
                         }
             catch {
                 # Print error message if restart fails
                 Write-Host "Failed to restart $computer.
 Error: $_" -ForegroundColor Red
                 }
                                             }

                     # Final message
                     Write-Host "All restart commands have been sent."

     ```

     > `This script will restart Computer1, Computer2, and Computer3 immediately (/r for restart, /t 0 to restart with no             delay).`